Tattoo Artist

 That's completely normal, especially when you get a part of your body tattooed that you use on a daily basis- upper arms, calfs, stomach areas- all of these are sensitive, and when you get large areas covered in one session, it will cause that area to be sore for a while.

-Asked by Kenton about 12 years ago
+Asked by Tattoo virgin over 12 years ago

 How much would it cost to get my tattoo fixed.
 Its a 3d cross with a ribbon going through it that days daddy.
 On the top and bottom are his birthdate and the day he died.
 Theres a little shading in it.
 I need it redrawn.

-Asked by kayla almost 12 years ago
+Asked by kayla about 12 years ago

 This question is a difficult one, for 2 reasons: